Setting for Four

 Hang a wall shelf to create an entry

-Another option to fake an entryway is to add a wall shelf and hang hooks underneath too.
-This is a great way to add decor and storage at the same time!
+Another way to fake an entryway is to add a floating shelf and hang hooks underneath.

 Here are some beautiful wall shelf and hook ideas: